blowmage/blowmage.github.com/_posts/2013-01-24-writing-conf-proposals.md

 If you're looking to inject humor, my opinion is that your best bet is to play it straight in your proposal and go for broke on humor in your bio.

 I hope this helps.
 I understand how frustrating it can be to spend so much time and energy on a proposal only to be shattered when it isn't accepted.
-My advise is to play for the long term.
+My advice is to play for the long term.
 Pay attention to what ends up in the conference sessions and figure out where you can differentiate yourself while adding value.
 Speak at user groups.
 Attend a [Toastmasters](http://www.toastmasters.org/) meeting.
 Write a book.
 You will only get better.